-It’s Money Smart Week which makes it the perfect time to kick off our Junior Money Masters campaign!
-This campaign starts with focusing on teaching our kids about earning.
+We are excited to kick off our Junior Money Masters campaign!
+This adventure starts with focusing on teaching our kids about earning.
 Once a child knows what it feels like to work for their hard-earned cash, it influences their buying decisions and helps them become much more careful with their spending habits.
 One great way for a child to learn about earning is through an allowance.
 Here are a few ways you can use an allowance to help your child become more financially responsible:

 Only earn money for out of the ordinary chores

 Turns out, paying your child an allowance for everyday chores such as cleaning their room, being kind to their siblings or washing dishes is not such a great idea.
 This is not shocking news to most parents.
 However, when your child goes above and beyond to help out around the house, especially for chores you may have to pay for someone else to do, that is worthy of a reward which can be in the form of a cash allowance.

 Not allowance worthy - making their bed or picking up their room

 Allowance worthy - weeding the garden for an hour or helping you wash the car

 A lot of people wait far too long to have their children begin helping out with household chores, but kids are smarter and more capable than we give them credit (remember how tech savvy they are).
 They may not do it as well as an adult, but they are learning.
 Make sure the chores are age-appropriate and don’t expect perfection.
 Give your kids plenty of encouragement as they complete their chores and make sure they know their work is an important contribution to the family.